quocthanhp/UIUC-ECE391/README.md

 OVERVIEW
 -----
-This is the project for ECE391 courses taken at the University of Illinois.
+This is the project for ECE391 courses taken at the University of Illinois, Urbana-Champaign.
 The project consists of implementing an Linux-like operating system.

 FEATURES
 -----